ZoabKapoor/project-ideas/free-1.md

 user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+Note that running this program wouldn't directly enroll a student in classes.
+Instead, it would put their preferences into some central database of preferences.
+In particular, I'm imagining that every class would have a "waiting list" into which a student would go if they listed the class in their preferences.

+Then, there would be another program that actually sorts students into classes by taking people off the waiting list in order of priority (and breaking ties randomly).
+This program would then either directly interface with Portal and reserve that many seats for pre-registered students or print out a list of classes and how many seats to reserve for the registrar to take care of manually.

+The only kind of error that can occur in this case would be parse errors, where a program doesn't adhere to the structure expected by the parser.
+These could be either syntax errors, where the program isn't formatted correctly, or runtime errors where, for instance, a class can't be found.
+These could be communicated to the user by throwing the appropriate type of exception - for instance, a ClassNotFound exception if the class the user wants to register for doesn't exist, or NameNotFound exception if the user forgot to enter their name or their name doesn't exist in the list of HMC students.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but